SajinaPK/AWS_Learning/Solution_Architect/23_Security_And_Encryption/AWSCertificateManger.md

     - **Regional**:
         - TLS certificate must be imported on API gateway in the same region as the API stage.
         - Then setup CNAME or better A-Alias record in Route 53 to point to your DNS.

+- **Renewal for 3rd party certificates**
+    - AWS Certificate Manager (ACM) does not attempt to renew third-party certificates that are imported.
+    - An administrator needs to reconfigure missing DNS records for certificates that use DNS validation if the record was removed for any reason after the certificate was issued.
+    - Amazon CloudWatch metrics and Amazon EventBridge events are enabled for all certificates that are managed by ACM.
+    - Users can monitor `days to expiry` as a metric for ACM certificates through **Amazon CloudWatch**.
+    - Amazon EventBridge expiry event is published for any certificate that is at least 45 days away from expiry by default
+    - Users can build alarms to monitor certificates based on days to expiry and also trigger custom actions such as calling a Lambda function or paging an administrator.